 Specific complications include death (3-5%), anastomotic leak (5-10%), re-operation, dumping syndrome, and vitamin B12 deficiency (patients need 3-monthly vitamin B12 injections).

-Unfortuanterly, most patients will be offered only a palliative approach due to the extent of disease at time of presentation.
-This may include chemotherapy, best supportive care, stenting (for patients who have gastric outlet obstruction secondary to an obstructing cancer), or palliative surgery.
+Unfortunately, most patients will be offered only a palliative approach due to the extent of disease at time of presentation.
+This may include chemotherapy, best supportive care, stenting (for patients who have gastric outlet obstruction secondary to an obstructing cancer), or rarely palliative surgery.

-Surgical palliative care (usually distal gastrectomy or bypass surgery) is best used when stenting fails or is not available, yet can also be used cautiously in the palliation of bleeding gastric tumours.
+Palliative surgery (usually distal gastrectomy or bypass surgery (a gasro-jejunostomy)) is best used when stenting fails or is not available.
+It can also be used cautiously in the palliation of bleeding gastric tumours.

 The main complications of gastric cancers are gastric outlet obstruction, iron-deficiency anaemia, perforation, and malnutrition.

-The 10-year survival rate for stomach cancer overall is 15%, yet this will vary depending on staging.
+The 10-year survival rate for stomach cancer overall is 15%, although this is stage-dependent.
 Most gastric cancers will present at an advanced stage with metastasis, which have a 5 year survival of <5%.